jens0/PMI-Rhino-Plug-In/README.txt

 This plug-in is compatible to Rhino Version 5 SR11 (26.02.2015) or better.
-After installation via Rhino's plug-in manager, enter "pmi" in the Rhino command prompt to switch on the pmi panel.
+After installation via Rhino's plug-in manager, enter "pmi" in the Rhino command prompt to show the PMI panel.
-For quick help, click on the Help button there.
+For quick help, click the Help button in the panel.

 == LICENSE

 (BSD 3-Clause License)

-Copyright (c) 2015, Regents of the Queensland University of Technology All rights reserved.
+Copyright (c) 2015-2016, Regents of the Queensland University of Technology All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: